 Join our mailing list to be alerted of construction updates.

 Spear Street at Howard - Construction crews finished the installation of two new catch basins at the northeast corner of Spear and Howard Streets.
-These will help mitigate stormwater flows at the intersection.
-We will complete the full paving process on Spear St at a later date when the North Shore Force Main project is done.
+These will help mitigate stormwater flows.
+This temporary paving will remain in place until the completion of the project when the street permanent surface will be restored.

 Project's Regular Work Days & Hours: Monday through Friday, 8:00 A.M. to 8:00 P.M. (notification will be provided for weekend/night-work)